YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 d_p(t) = a(t)\chi_p(t)
 $$

+Which gives us the radius of the particle horizon.

 ## Event horizon

 The event horizon answer to the question : If we send a photon today what is the maximum distance it can reach until the end of the Universe?